GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The good news about computers is that they do what you tell them to do.
-The bad news is that they do what you tell them to do.
+> ### If you want to set off and go develop some grand new thing, you don't need millions of dollars of capitalization.
+You need enough pizza and Diet Coke to stick in your refrigerator, a cheap PC to work on, and the dedication to go through with it.
 >
-> ~ *Ted Nelson*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts